codesharedot/bitcoin-gold-price/README.md

-# dogecoin price
+# hedgetrade price

-Gets the dogecoin price with Python (from JSON).
+Gets the hedgetrade price with Python (from JSON).

 https://pythonbasics.org